mattreallycodes/mattreallycodes/README.md

   I'm also avaliable for:
   New Opportunities,
   Consulting,
-  Advisory  in Gaming, Proptech, DeFi, At funds, Cybersecurity, Art, AI + more
+  Advisory  in Gaming, Proptech, DeFi, At funds, Infosecurity, Art, AI + more

   WAGMI ❤️

-  Some Skills or challenges I can help with: Tokenomics, Smart Contracts, Blockchain Engineering, Full Stack Engineering, Cybersecurity, DeFi, NFTs, VR,    Solidity, Rust, Data Science, AI, ML & Recruitment, Business Development, Product Development, Marketing
+  Some Skills or challenges I can help with: Tokenomics, Smart Contracts, Blockchain Engineering, Full Stack Engineering, Infosecurity, DeFi, NFTs, VR,    Solidity, Rust, Data Science, AI, ML & Recruitment, Business Development, Product Development, Marketing

 <!--
 **mattreallycodes/mattreallycodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.